 Studies have found that EQ accounts for about 58% of performance in most jobs, and people with high EQ earn more than people with low EQ.
 Yet, based on the authors’ tests, only 36% of people can identify their own emotions.

 In a nutshell, your EQ is your ability to identify and understand emotions in yourself and others, and to use this awareness to manage your responses and relationships.
 We act on emotional impulses because the our neural signals in our brains pass through the emotional center (limbic system) before it reaches the logic center (pre-frontal cortex).
 We can improve our EQ by mastering the link between the emotional vs logic centers in our brains.
-You can get more details about how this works in the book and our full book summary.
+You can get more details about how this works in our full book summary.

 Understanding and Improving Emotional Intelligence